matthewfeickert-talks/talk-chep-2024/talk.md

 * Common file format for Run 4 Analysis Model
 * Contains already-calibrated objects for fast analysis
 * Monolithic: Intended to serve ~80% of physics analysis in Run 4
-* Directly used without need for ntuples
+* Use directly without need for ntuples
 ]

 ---